flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 ## Steps
 Click on any step to see all of the detailed instructions for that step.

+For the most fun, it is recommended that you at least do steps 8-16 yourself; so that you build your very own game!
+Also, be sure to read the first 7 steps, and pay attention to the notes on `step 3c` & `step 6d` since you may need the information later.
+You should edit the `application.fam` file's `fap_author` and `fap_weburl` entries to have **your** name and url (this was from `step 1e`).

-Each step (up to step 7) of this tutorial has a corresponding directory in the [completed directory](./completed/README.md).
-If you have read and understood the first seven steps, feel free to copy the files from the `step-07` directory into your own project and continue from there.
-You will want to redo **step 1e**, edit the `fap_author` and `fap_weburl` entries.
+Each step of this tutorial has a corresponding directory in the [completed directory](./completed/README.md).
+If you are trying to learn coding on the Flipper Zero, you may want to do all the steps yourself.
+If you are just trying to get a working game, you can copy the files from the completed directory into your project.
+If you are stuck, you can look at the completed files to see what you are missing (typically the `app.c` file).

+NOTE: If you are getting strange behavior where the step doesn't seem to be doing anything, you might want to try changing your `app_id` in `application.fam` as your firmware may pre-install some version of this application.

 - [Step 1.
 Create a new `flipsimon` project](#step-1-create-a-new-flipsimon-project)
 - [Step 2.
 Setup basic FlipBoard project](#step-2-setup-basic-flipboard-project)